Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: The renormalized expansion

 Consider a kernel $V:\mathcal M_\Lambda\to \mathbb R$ supported on $\cM_\Lambda^\circ$ (for the definition of $\cM_\Lambda^\circ$, see a few lines after \eqref{afterm}).
 First of all, recalling item \ref{itemii:dop} after \eqref{eq:3.1.4} for the definition of $V_{n,p}$, we let

-In the RG jargon, the combination $2-\frac{n}2-p$ is the {\it scaling dimension} of $V_{n,p}$; in this sense, \eqref{loc1} says that the local part of the terms with negative scaling dimension (the irrelevant terms, in the RG jargon) is set equal to zero.
+In the RG jargon, the combination $2-\frac{n}2-p$ is the {\it scaling dimension} of $V_{n,p}$\footnote{ On the basis of the general Wilsonian RG theory, the scaling dimension of a kernel describes the way in which it transforms under rescalings of the spatial coordinates and of the fields or, equivalently, under the action of the linearized Wilsonian RG transformation.
+On general grounds, for a kernel of order $(n,p)$, it is equal to $d-n\Delta_\phi-p$, where $d$ is the spatial dimension, and $\Delta_\phi$ the scaling dimension of the field $\phi$, i.e., half the critical exponent of the two-point function of $\phi$: $\langle \phi_x\phi_y\rangle \sim |x-y|^{-2\Delta_\phi}$.
+In our case, $d=2$ and $\Delta_\phi=1/2$, which explains the expression $2-n/2-p$ in \eqref{loc1}.}; in this sense, \eqref{loc1} says that the local part of the terms with negative scaling dimension (the irrelevant terms, in the RG jargon) is set equal to zero.

 There are only a few cases for which $2-\frac{n}2-p\ge 0$, namely $(n,p)=(2,0), (2,1), (4,0)$.
 In these cases, the action of $\cL_\B$ on $V_{n,p}$ is non trivial, and will be defined in terms of other basic operators, the first of which is $\tcL$, which is defined as follows: for $(n,p)=(2,0), (2,1), (4,0)$, we let $(\tcL V)_{n,p}=\tcL (V_{n,p})\equiv \tcL V_{n,p}$ be the kernel on $\cM_\Lambda$ such that